Reduce Customer Churn & Drive Engagement With Intuitive Mobile UX

 Responsive Web Design

-The way your website is rendered on a desktop device is entirely different from how it appears on a mobile device.
+The way your website is rendered on a desktop device is entirely different from how it appears on a mobile device (Check how to test on mobile devices?).
 The screen size, resolution, viewports, and operating systems might lead to a UI anomaly.

 The one-size-fits-all approach is not applicable, as the nuances of engagement, context, and intention vary from one device to another.